Quessian-Phaedrus-Sternabite/Gather/The Fall and Rise of Gather/7. The Seventh Gathering/Ruin..md

-Grace trudged across the murky sands of... wherever
+Grace trudged across the murky sands of... wherever this was.
+Her only companions on this desolate planet of regolith and little else.
+With one key exception.
+Strewn haphazardly across the landscape were buildings, monumental structures towering over all else, their shadows' edges pitch black from the setting sun.
+Her every footfall kicked up dust into the air, where it settled in areas untouched by millenia